 Learn more about all 175 Florida State Park, including addresses and telephone numbers here: Florida State Parks

-Another way you can enjoy a campground - even if you don't have a tent or RV - is by staying in a Florida State Park Camping Cabin.
+Another way you can enjoy campgrounds in Florida - even if you don't have a tent or RV - is by staying in a Florida State Park Camping Cabin.
 Many of them are relatively new.